 Marcus has published three books "One Hundred Years of Darkness" (2002) documenting life along the Congo River after the overthrow of Mboutu"The Rape of a Nation" (2009) documenting the exploitation of natural resources in Eastern Congo and most recently "The Unravelling" (2015) documenting the brutal conflict in the Central African Republic.

 Marcus is currently studying for a Masters in International Relations at Cambridge University whilst still documenting human rights issues around the world.

-He lives in Oslo with his funny and beautiful wife Karin Beate, his noisy but adorable twin daughters Vilja and Saga and his amazing dog Luna (The Loon).
+He lives in Oslo with his funny and beautiful wife Karin Beate, his exhausting but adorable twin daughters Vilja and Saga and his amazing dog Luna (The Loon).

 2015 Overseas Press Club of America The Robert Capa Gold Medal

 2015 Amnesty International Award

 2014 Soc. of Environmental Journalists Award

 2014 Overseas Press Club of America The Photography Prize